romilk-senpai/hentai-notification-bot/README.md

 # hentai-notification-bot

-This bot allows to add nhentai queries to track and receive updates on them.
+This bot allows to add nhentai and hentaifox queries to track and receive updates on them.

 Beware 18+!